Veterans Living Abroad: Dominican Republic

 Do I need to speak Spanish?

 In the ex-pat areas like Punta Cana, Cabarete, or Sosua you can get by with little or no Spanish and be fine.
 Most Dominicans speak a little bit of English, more so in touristy areas.
-The best way to learn is to dive in and practice, I didn’t speak any Spanish when I first moved.
+The best way to learn is to dive in and practice, I didn’t speak any Spanish when I first moved and now i get by pretty well.
 Dominicans are extremely friendly and willing to help or practice their own English.
 Duolingo is a solid resource you can start learning on your phone and switch over your Netflix to Spanish and you’ll figure it out well enough.
 Or just date a Dominican and you’ll get there sooner.

 What are some of the drawbacks?